Create and Connect to a PostgreSQL Database

 5. Optionally change the PostgreSQL Version if you want to use an older version.

-6. Scroll down to select an instance type for your database:
+6. Scroll down and select an instance type for your database.
+This determines its available RAM and CPU.

 Learn about Free instance type limitations.